dustinblackman/cargo-gha/README.md

 ### `cargo gha --install`

-When pulling down a new repo, or adding a step to CI, `cargo gha --install` will install or build all binaries that have not been cached which are configured in `Cargo.toml`.
+When pulling down a new repo, or adding a step to CI, `cargo gha --install` will install all assets that have not been cached which are configured in `Cargo.toml`.

 ## [License](./LICENSE)